-The CFO/AGM will monitor dedicated debt reserve fund balances and periodically review the advisability of prepayment or refunding of related debt.
-The financial advantages of a current refunding must outweigh the cost of reissuing new debt.
+The EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM will monitor dedicated debt reserve fund balances and periodically review the advisability of prepayment or refunding of related debt.
+The financial advantages of a refunding must outweigh the cost of reissuing new debt.
 A potential refunding will be assessed in combination with any new capital projects requiring financing, and the benefits of the refunding will be evaluated in relation to its costs and risks.